 - Make your withdrawal from sugar a little at a time.
 For example, let’s say you have a candy bar every day during your work break.
 Why not eat an apple instead?
 It’s those kinds of incremental changes that lead to lasting results.

 - Try sugar-free versions of your favorite snacks.
 Alternative sweeteners provide much of the same flavor that brings you back to those sugary indulgences again and again.
 Yet they’re often lower in calories and pose much less risk to your teeth and gums.

 - Read the labels.
 Food manufacturers are required by law to list the amount of sugar and carbohydrates in their products.

-Your dentist in South Daytona can give you other ideas for reducing your sugar intake.
+Your dentist in Port Orange can give you other ideas for reducing your sugar intake.
 Make an appointment to see him or her soon.
 You’ll soon have plenty of sweet reasons to celebrate.

 About the Author